 Which teas are good for digestion?

 Stomach problems can render you unproductive.
 Bloating and constipation issues are among minor digestive issues that can be treated with a cup of tasty tea.
-Tea has been researched and proved to be an effective digestion problem solution.
+Organic tea has been researched and proved to be an effective solution to digestion problems.
 Here is a list of the best digestive teas to turn to;

 3. Peppermint Tea – Reduces Stomach Pain.